-The Digital Nomad Community
+The Medellin Digital Nomad Community

 Things to do in the City when you’re not Working

 Come nightfall, and you’ll find a buzzing party scene in Medellin, with an array of bars and nightclubs, attracting a good mix of locals and foreigners.
-Another thing that Medellin is known as is a blackjack paradise, due to the early surrender blackjack rule.
-So if you fancy trying your luck at a game of twenty-one, you may have found the right spot to give it a go in!

 Medellin is steeped in a traumatic and violent past, and twenty years ago, it was a no go zone.
-However, over the past decade or so, the city has dramatically rejuvenated itself, and has become one of the most visited and dynamic places in Lain America, with its booming tourism and expat community evidencing the clear rise in safety.
+However, over the past decade or so, the city has dramatically rejuvenated itself and has become one of the most visited and dynamic places in Lain America, with its booming tourism and ex-pat community evidencing the clear rise in safety.
 As long as you don’t go looking for illegal activities and adopt regular travel safety precautions, then you’ll find Medellin to be a generally safe city.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!